 Battery cables are factory connected at the generator points (red engine starter motor (positive) cable and black ground (negative) cable).
 Electrician should connect the red battery cable (from engine starter solenoid point) to battery post shown with "positive", POS, or (+) indicator.
-Connect the black battery ca bles (from frame ground) to the battery negative post.
+Connect the black battery cables (from frame ground) to the battery negative post.
 NOTE: Both positive and negative battery cables have protective "boots" that enclose the cable connections to battery posts.
-Also, positive battery cable is secured, so that, if cut or disconnected in any way, positive cable won't touch metal door or cable restraint or boots, as both are required safety measurements.
+Also, positive battery cable is secured, so that, if cut or disconnected in any way, positive cable won't touch metal door.